KevinDahlberg/log_my_run_app/BLOG.md

   * 1:15 - back at it

   Finally got the default values to show up and be changeable.
 I wasn't bringing in the information correctly, go figure.
+I'd like to see if I can put that into a class.

+  Looks like I don't even need to push things into a thisRun array when creating a new run.
+I can just edit it from the enter run view.

+  The information is being Posted to the DB from the addRun function.
+I need to make it all pretty and stuff, but it's a start.